 Manage Microsoft Lync client with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage Microsoft Lync client.

 I’ve already got my Microsoft Lync client here, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If I were to go to the “Tools/Options” page here, like lots of other applications that PolicyPak can control, there are just too many things for a user to mess up on their own.
 That’s why you, the administrator, need to swoop in and help them out.